Welding Safe Work Practices and PPE

 - They must watch for fires in all exposed areas, try to extinguish them only when obviously within the capacity of the equipment available, or otherwise sound the alarm.

-- They must maintain a fire watch for at least a half hour after completion of welding or cutting operations to detect and extinguish possible smoldering fires.
+- They must maintain a fire watch for at least 30 minutes ( to meet OSHA requirements) or 60 minutes (to meet NFPA requirements) after completion of welding or cutting operations to detect and extinguish possible smoldering fires.

 Welding or Cutting Containers